superhaNds/cwfs/README.md

 and the traditional notions of lambda calculus it models.

-We consider the category of CwFs starting with the unityped version where types are removed and we define what it means to be a CwF object in this category.
-After, we build an explicit calculus and the corresponding traditional lambda calculus with substitution and operations formalized in the meta-language.
-We implement formal proofs that lambda calculus is a Unityped CwF object and then we show that it is isomorphic to the explicit CwF object.
-The motivation behind the idea is to construct initial objects in the CwF category.
+We consider the category of CwFs starting with the unityped version where types are removed and we define what it means to be an object in the category.
+After, we build two term models one with explicit substitutions and one with implicit with ordinary lambda terms and construct CwF morphisms between them and an isomorphism.
+This work is performed for untyped, simply typed (two parts), and some formulation of a full CwF.

-We build the model theory of the lambda calculus for the untyped, simply typed, and some parts of a depedently typed formulation with Pi and a universe.

 # Content